MileHacker Logo

 Mobility Challenges

-• Infrastructure for mobility challenges is limited.
+• Facilities for people with mobility issues is limited.

 • Sidewalks are often uneven, broken, or non-existent.